-Disorderly Conduct Acting in such a way as to cause a significant disruption to the school environment or educational program.
-Level Two Drug Possession, including Possession of Drug Paraphernalia Possession of any kind of controlled substance or look-alike substance on school property or at any school sponsored program or activity.
-Level Two Extortion Obtaining money or property from an unwilling person or forcing an individual to act by either physical force or intimidation (threat).
-Level Two Fighting Engaging in the use of physical force against another person, whether planned or unplanned.
-Level Two Gambling Participating in games of chance or skill for money or profit.
-Level Two Harassment, Hazing, or Discriminatory Conduct To annoy, impede, or otherwise negatively interfere with another person, including the wearing or possession of items depicting or implying hatred of, or prejudice towards, another person on the basis of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, disability, pregnancy status, genetic information, or other characteristic protected by law, and where the conduct is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress, and is conduct that meets all of the following: • substantially interferes with educational opportunities, benefits, or programs of one or more students; • adversely affects the ability of a student to participate in or benefit from OMS's educational program or activities by placing the student in reasonable fear of physical harm or by causing emotional distress; and • is based on a student's actual or perceived distinguishing characteristic (i.e. race, color, religion, ancestry, national origin, gender, gender identity or expression, sexual orientation, mental/physical disability, or by any other distinguishing characteristic), or is based on an association with another person who has, Level Two
+Gambling Participating in games of chance or skill for money or profit.
+Level Two Harassment, Hazing, or Discriminatory Conduct To annoy, impede, or otherwise negatively interfere with another person, including the wearing or possession of items depicting or implying hatred of, or prejudice towards, another person on the basis of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, disability, pregnancy status, genetic information, or other characteristic protected by law, and where the conduct is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress, and is conduct that meets all of the following: • substantially interferes with educational opportunities, benefits, or programs of one or more students; • adversely affects the ability of a student to participate in or benefit from OMS's educational program or activities by placing the student in reasonable fear of physical harm or by causing emotional distress; and • is based on a student's actual or perceived distinguishing characteristic (i.e. race, color, religion, ancestry, national origin, gender, gender identity or expression, sexual orientation, mental/physical disability, or by any other distinguishing characteristic), or is based on an association with another person who has, or is perceived to have, any of these characteristics.
+Level Two

 Offense Definition Seriousness of Offense Insubordination Refusal or failure to comply with a directive or instructions given by a school official or representative.
-Level Two Interference with School Representatives Preventing or attempting to prevent school representatives from engaging in their responsibilities through threats, violence, harassment, physical action, or otherwise.
+Level Two Interference with School Representatives Preventing or attempting to prevent school representatives from engaging in their responsibilities through threats, violence, harassment, physical action, Level Two

+T T T T T T T T T T T T T T T T T T T 1 or otherwise.
 Providing false information during an investigation or making false accusations.
-Level Two Intoxication Unable to act within one's normal capacity and/or having a diminished ability to function as a result of the consumption or use of alcohol, drugs, or other controlled substances.
+Intoxication Unable to act within one's normal capacity and/or having a diminished ability to function as a result of the consumption or use of alcohol, drugs, or other controlled substances.
 Level Two Minor Under the Influence of Alcohol Having any bodily alcohol content while present at school or while participating in any school sponsored program or event.
 Level Two Misuse of a non-controlled substance Misuse of any non-controlled substance such as over-the-counter medicines or other chemicals, which when used improperly, are likely to cause harm.
 Level Two Physical, Verbal, or Written Assault Issuing a threat, with the ability to carry it out, and the action reasonably causes a person to feel afraid of impending violence, or causing violence or physical injury to another person.
 Level Two however, if the offender is a student in grade six or higher and the physical assault is against a school representative or another student, Level Four (MCL 380.1311a) Possessing, Displaying, or Disseminating Inappropriate Materials Possession, display, or distribution of any inappropriate or illegal materials such as violent or pornographic images or statements.
-Level Two

-Sexual Harassment Any communication that denigrates, threatens, or shows hostility towards another person based on that person's gender, including persons of the same or opposite gender from the offender.
+Level Two Sexual Harassment Any communication that denigrates, threatens, or shows hostility towards another person based on that person's gender, including persons of the same or opposite gender from the offender.
 Sexual harassment may consist of unwelcome sexual advances, sexting, requests for sexual favors or other communication of a sex-based nature.
 Level Two Tobacco (including electronic smoking devices and look-alike items) or Alcohol Possession Possession of any kind of tobacco, including electronic smoking devices and look-alike items, or alcohol, including look-alike items, on school property or at any school sponsored program or event.
 Level Two